 The price of bitcoin has increased drastically over the period of time.

 Bitcoin is operated as a virtual currency platform.
 There is no third party involved who has been able to tamper with bitcoins.
-The databases stores every redundant copy of the transaction, an investor is making online.
+The databases store every redundant copy of the transaction, an investor is making online.

-If you are the user of bitcoin and own a wallet.
+If you are a user of bitcoin and own a wallet.
 The wallet details such as no. of bitcoins, transactions time, etc cannot be tracked by anybody else.
 The only exception is when the wallet user voluntarily discloses the wallet address, then only it can be tracked.

 There is no such paperwork required to transact in bitcoins.
 A user is required to create a wallet and address and also, you can have as many addresses as per the feasibility, there is no limit.